malcx95/ConsoleTetris/README.md

 # ConsoleTetris
 A little text-based game in your Linux Terminal.

-To compile it, run the compile script.
+To compile it, run the compile script. (requires xbuild and mono)

 ```
   ./compile.sh